lincolnquick/ist412/README.md

 | HRStaff | Toby | Flenderson | toby | password |
 | Accountant | Angela | Martin | amartin | password |

+## Implemented Patterns
+In this project, we have implemented two main patterns: the Observer behavioral pattern and the Dashboard View UI pattern.

+### Observer Pattern
+The Observer pattern is used to ensure that a particular state change in one part of the program can be automatically propagated to other interested parts of the program.
+In our application, the `NotificationService` class is an observable that other parts of the system observe.
+When a significant event occurs (such as a new PTO request or a payroll update), the `NotificationService` notifies all observers.
+Classes that act as observers include `Employee`, `Manager`, `HRStaff`, and `Accountant`.

+### Dashboard View UI Pattern
+The Dashboard View UI pattern is implemented in our system to present the main view for users after they log in.
+The `UserController.java` class along with the `dashboard.html` Thymeleaf template use this pattern to prepare and render the dashboard view, which gives users a quick overview of their most important information.
+This includes their tasks, messages, pending requests, and notifications.

 ## Contact Information
 For help or further questions, contact IST 412 Group 5 via Microsoft Teams.